 If the property doesn’t include parking facility, try to help them out if you can.
 “There isn’t parking here, but the side-road a few streets over usually has spaces.”

-5. Can you budge on the price?
+8. Can you move on the price?

 The best way to tackle this question is to pre-empt it.
 Casually mention that you have been run off your feet with viewings to put them off asking.